-2. All phones and devices are to be given to each student's teacher upon entering homeroom and are to be turned off (not placed on silent or vibrate).
+2. All phones and devices, including but not limited to Apple Watches, Fitbits, etc. are to be given to each student's teacher upon entering homeroom and are to be turned off (not placed on silent or vibrate).

 3. Phones/devices are brought to school with the understanding that they are not to be used during school hours and will not be returned to a student until dismissal, without exception, unless a student is leaving early.